WangYan-Good/Note/English/EnglishListening.md

 5. **In the past, when two people married each other, they** attend **to stay together for life**.

    In the past, when two people married each other, they intended to stay together for life.

+# 2021.05.11

+1. **In the past a large** jority **in the Americans** found **the idea of the** voice.

+   In the past, a large majority of the Americans forwned at the idea of divorce.

+2. How you would has always been known in the divorce capital of the world.

+   Hollywood has always been known as the divorce capital of the world.

+3. **until** the marrage **again become the serious and important part people** lifes, **we all** probality **continue to see the** hill read divorce.

+   Until marriage again become the serious and important part of people's lives, we will probably continue to see a high rate of divorce.

+4. **I am both** inside in **nervous about the job** **this afternoon**.

+   I'm both excited and nervous about the job interview this afternoon

+5. scienties sue **study** lay **down the program** **they can follow**.

+   scientists who study Mars have laid down the program that they can follow.